EXA Core Curriculum

 Supervised Clinical Practicum: Group

-The supervised clinical practicum course provides a presentation and discussion of case materials for students who are currently working in practicum sites.
+The supervised clinical practicum course provides supervision for for students who are currently working in practicum sites.
 The emphasis of the course is upon case formulation, the therapeutic relationship, development of clinical skills, and integration of expressive arts processes.

 Therapeutic Communication: Foundational Skills